TrentBrick/RewardConditionedUDRL/README.md

 `tensorboard --logdir RewardConditionedUDRL/exp_dir/lunarlander/debug/UDRL/seed_25/logger/` and going to the URL generated.
 (Dont add the seed to the path if you are trying to view across seeds.)

 To visualize the performance of a trained model, locate the model's checkpoint which will be under: `exp_dir/*ENVIRONMENT_NAME*/*EXPERIMENT_NAME*/*SEED*/epoch=*VALUE*.ckpt` and use the flag `--eval_agent exp_dir/*ENVIRONMENT_NAME*/*EXPERIMENT_NAME*/*IMPLEMENTATION-NAME*/*SEED*/epoch=*VALUE*.ckpt`.

+## TODOs:
+Nice to haves that either I (or you, reader!) will implement.

+* Make buffers more efficient by storing whole rollout together and computing relevant statistics on the fly.
+* Enable multicore training and Gym rollouts (would probably be best to use Ray RL package for this.)

 ## Instructions for running on a Google Cloud VM: